CDR John F.V. Cupschalk, USN, Retired

 The New York Commandery holds luncheons on the first Monday of most months throughout the year.
 These luncheons introduce a guest speaker discussing areas of interest to the US Navy, Marines, and naval services.
-Luncheons are held at the historic Racquet & Tennis Club, Park Avenue, New York City.
-(All events at the Racquet & Tennis Club require gentlemen to wear jacket and tie).
+Luncheons are held at an historic club on Park Avenue, New York City.
+(All events require gentlemen to wear jacket and tie).

-RADM SAMUEL ELIOIT MORISON AWARD FOR NAVAL LITERATURE
+RADM SAMUEL ELIOT MORISON AWARD FOR NAVAL LITERATURE

 In addition to the RADM Samuel Eliot Morison Award, the New York Commandery also awards top midshipmen at the United States Maritime Academy, King’s Point.
 The Commandery works with the college’s leadership in identifying the excelled midshipmen, who are expected to continue active service in the Navy or Merchant Marines after graduation.